willfitz1/NBADTBE/README.md

 ***

 #### *Technologies Used*
+* MongoDB
-* Django
+* MongoDB Compass
 * React JS
 * Express
 * Node.JS
+* Redux
-* PostGres
+* JWT
 * Github

 ***

 #### _Project Overview_
-This website allows users to go back and relive the NBA season of 2021-2022.
-View the stats of each team, the players, and the records.
-Create your own team of players, and battle against other users to see who takes home the ring.
-Each team created will have players that have a score linked to them, and the average score of the team will determine who wins and who loses.
+This website allows users to go pick and draft their very own dream team.
+With 30 teams in the NBA, and around 13-15 players per team, the options are endless.
+Hand pick your roster and swing through to create your very own NBA Dream Team.